dinethsiriwardana/AL-Application-System/README.md

 This collection includes all the endpoints used in the application, along with detailed descriptions, request parameters, and example responses.
 It serves as a useful resource for developers who want to interact with the API or integrate it into other applications.

-## Acknowledgments

-Special thanks to **Dinujaya** for support and collaboration throughout this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.